 Talk about a space saver and a cool cabinet organization idea.
 Using a Lazy Susan cabinet organizer can really transform your kitchen space into a thing of beauty, and you can easily see all of the contents with a quick turn.

 Of course, you could make your own, but buying one is your quickest bet.
-Most stores carry wooden Lazy Susans, but for more elegance you could score a marble or slate one.
-There are even tiered Lazy Susan turntables for more storage.
+Most stores carry wooden Lazy Susans, but for a more modern take you could score a marble or slate one.

 8. Add hanging baskets as an under kitchen sink organizer.